TALKING TO YOUR DOCTOR

 3. After the visit — add new medicines, remove discontinued ones, check interactions, set reminders.

-mojApteczka makes each of these steps take seconds instead of minutes.
-Scan your cabinet once, and the app keeps it current and generates a PDF report or QR code whenever you need one.
+mojApteczka makes each of these steps take seconds instead of many minutes.
+Scan your home medicine cabinet once, and the app keeps it current and generates a PDF report or QR code whenever you need one.

 Visit mojapteczka.pl and prepare for your next appointment — instead of improvising in the consulting room again.